Pandora's $10 Spotify rival opens up for anyone to join

-Online radio giant Pandora opened the gates Tuesday for anyone to join its long-planned Spotify-style music service, Pandora Premum, after it had invited some listeners to test it last month.
+Online radio giant Pandora opened the gates Tuesday for anyone to join its long-planned Spotify-style music service, after inviting some listeners to test it last month.

-Premium, a full-fledged on-demand music subscription taking on faster-growing rivals like Spotify and Apple Music, costs $10 a month, and the company is offering a variety of free trails (see below).
+Pandora Premium, a full-fledged, on-demand music subscription will compete with faster-growing rivals like Spotify and Apple Music.
+Premium costs $10 a month, though the company is offering a variety of free trials (see below).

-Pandora was a vanguard of mobile music streaming with its digital version of radio, quickly sprinting into the lead as smartphones grew in popularity.
-Despite that headstart, Pandora's radio format locked it into rigid licensing rules that limited listeners' control: You couldn't pick the exact song you wanted to hear, and the service had to limit how many times you skipped the song that was playing.
+Pandora was a vanguard of mobile music streaming with its digital version of radio, quickly sprinting into the lead as smartphones emerged and grew in popularity.
+Despite that head start, Pandora's radio format locked it into rigid licensing rules that limited listener control: You couldn't pick the exact song you wanted to hear, and the service had to limit how many times you skipped a song that was playing.

-Fresh competitors like Spotify and Apple Music emerged and were able to strike more modern song-licensing deals that allowed customers to hear to whatever they want, as much as they want.
-Pandora's growth has slowed as consumers flocked to the more flexible rivals.
+Fresh competitors like Spotify and Apple Music arrived over the past decade and were able to strike more-modern song-licensing deals that allow customers to hear to whatever they want, as much as they want.
+Pandora's growth has slowed as consumers flocked to the more flexible services.

-Pandora Premium gives Pandora a tier to compete directly with those fast-growing upstarts.
-It's the company's first fully on-demand subscription, but it isn't its first subscription.
+Pandora Premium gives Pandora a tier to compete directly with them.
+It's the company's first fully on-demand subscription, though it isn't Pandora's first subscription.
 In September, Pandora revamped its $5-a-month subscription called Plus, which removes ads and provides less-expansive perks, like a mode for listening offline.

-Pandora is offering a variety of discounted or free trial periods for Premium.
-Current Pandora Plus subscribers who signed up directly with Pandora's website (versus through an app store, for example) will get six months of Premium at the price they currently pay, no matter what that price is.
+Pandora is offering a variety of discounted or free trials for Premium.
+Current Pandora Plus subscribers who signed up directly with Pandora's website (as opposed through an app store) will get six months of Premium at the price they currently pay, no matter what that price is.
 They also need to have a payment method all set up.

 The length of a free depends on a few factors: